Tip 5: Listen to your Mother, and Mind your Manners

 Contains prebiotics and probiotics to support optimum digestive health by assisting the breakdown of gluten proteins consumed by eating grains.

-NuMedica Pan-GL is a porcine-derived enzyme that can enhance digestive system function, improve nutrient absorption, and reduce indigestion.
+Porcine-derived enzyme that can enhance digestive system function, improve nutrient absorption, and reduce indigestion.

-Provides a superior blend of natural plant enzymes active in a broad pH range to aid in food digestion.
+Provides a superior vegetarian blend of natural plant enzymes active in a broad pH range to aid in food digestion.

 Comments are displayed in order of the last one posted so the most recent Comment is at the top and older Comments are towards the bottom.
 Replies within a Comment are displayed in reverse order with the oldest Reply at the top and the most recent one at the bottom.

 Each post identifies who made the post and the date and time the post was made.